-Peaches are a nutritional powerhouse and a great way to take care of the nutrient needs of you and your baby.
+Wondering, what are the benefits of peaches during pregnancy?
+Well, peaches are a nutritional powerhouse and a great way to take care of the nutrient needs of you and your baby.

 During pregnancy, the related hormones can slow down the movement of your intestines.
 This can lead to constipation.
 Peaches, being rich in fiber, can help solve this issue (54).

 Peaches are also rich in folic acid that is crucial for the development of a healthy baby.
 It helps prevent serious birth defects (55).

 As per a Tunisian study, the polyphenols and flavonoids in peaches can play a major role in treating Candida fungus (56).
 It also contains condensed tannins that offer protection against Candida.